 This is one class reunion that would mostly be made up of tributes and remembrances of fallen classmates.
 "I still love my dead gay son!""Wet Hot American Summer"

-OK, so fingers crossed, there's actually another installment of David Wain's brilliant camp comedy in the works, though it's unclear whether it will be a sequel or a prequel.
+OK, so fingers crossed, there's actually another installment of David Wain's brilliant camp comedy in the works, though it's unclear whether it will be a sequel or a prequel."Clueless"

 "Beverly Hills High School reunion" already sounds like a pitch for a movie - or a reality show.
 We'd love to see how Cher, Dionne and the gang turned out.
 And Breckin Meyer could totally use the work."Old School"

-Will Ferrell just announced "Anchorman" is coming back for another round, so why don't we catch up with Frank the Tank while we're at it?
+Will Ferrell just announced "Anchorman" is coming back for another round, so why don't we catch up with Frank the Tank while we're at it?"The Rules of Attraction"